How to Make Paper with Seeds

 Hello Graphics Fairy friends and makers!
-It’s Rebecca E. Parsons, aka Cre8tiva, sharing a fun DIY tutorial with you – DIY Handmade Seed Paper!
-I am sure you love the look and feel of handmade papers as much as I do.
-I have a special twist for you with our gorgeous paper – you can plant it and grow lavender (or any other plant with smallish seeds).
+It’s Rebecca E. Parsons, aka Cre8tiva, sharing a fun DIY tutorial with you – How to Make Paper with Seeds!
+I am sure you love the look and feel of handmade papers as much as I do and if you’ve always wondered How do you make Homemade Seed Paper this post is for you.
+The best part is you can plant it and grow flowers ( in this case Lavender or any other plant with smallish seeds).
 You can also write on it or make a card or tag that all become gifts within a gift.
 We will add a beautiful TGF Lavender Frond on ours.
 As always, I will include my hard earned tips and hints to help you achieve great results!

 A Word About Seed Paper